 - R (El Gizouli) v Home Secretary EWHC 60 (a challenge to the Home Secretary’s decision to share evidence with the USA without requiring a death penalty assurance).

 - R (ICAEW) v Lord Chancellor EWHC 461 (a challenge to the Lord Chancellor’s decision not to allow the ICAEW to regulate legal services).

 - Grounds of appeal against a decision concerning breach of substantive legitimate expectation.

 Hazel has had experience in relation to various claims involving provisions of the Consumer Credit Act 1974 and the Consumer Protection from Unfair Trading Regulations 2008.
 She has also appeared in cases concerning jurisdictional issues in PPI claims.

 Hazel welcomes instructions in relation to property disputes including injunction applications, possession claims, and other procedural matters.

-Hazel welcomes instructions in Personal Injury cases and has begun assisting members of Chambers advising on merits and quantum in a number of personal injury claims, including those relating to road traffic accidents, employers’ liability and infant settlements.
+Hazel welcomes instructions in Personal Injury cases and has experience advising on merits and quantum in a number of personal injury claims, including those relating to road traffic accidents, employers’ liability and infant settlements.
 She has also been instructed in road traffic claims on her own account.